smizell/graphablejson/README.md

 }
 ```

-Then the client developer should get a stream of two addresses when the `address` relationship is specified.
+Then the client developer should get a stream of addresses when the `address` relationship is specified.

-### Collection Resource
+### Collections of resources in place of arrays

 It's common for an API to include collections for resources.
-These collections can be paginated and filtered based on the individual API needs.
+Graphable JSON allows an API provider to convert from a single value to an array to a collection resource all without breaking the client.
+These collections can be paginated and filtered based on the individual API needs to let the API grown and scale where needed.

 A collection resources is denoted by an object with a `profile` links set to `https://github.com/smizell/graphablejson/wiki/Collection` (this is subject to change later).
 When that value is found, the object MUST be treated as a collection.